The Best Free Music Production Software (DAW)

 A tale of a broke musician…

 To start it off with a classic we have all been using for at least some period of time to record something on the go or just to swiftly add an effect – Audacity.
 Not an actual DAW in terms of making an instrumental, but more likely to add a casual delay or reverse the recording.
-You will be able to convert your audio files, edit them, change speed, pitch etc., cut, copy, splice and even write your own plug-ins.
+You will be able to convert your audio files, edit them, change speed, pitch, etc., cut, copy, slice, and even write your own plug-ins.
 It started off as a project developed by a group of volunteers under General Public License and still going strong today – over 17 years later.

 Visit their site and try it out: tracktion.com

 LMMS DAW started out as a Linux based media studio, but outgrown its roots and now covering three operating systems (Mac, Linux, Windows).
 It is one of the most popular free music editing suites and takes the crown for the most comprehensive one that is free.
 Easy to use interface is based on only four elements.
 It even includes synthesizers, sequencers, great effects, and support for other plug-ins.
 Built-in VST instruments are surprisingly well done and the effects, although basic, do their job.

 In development since 1993, this great tool for music production is powerful and easy.
 There are plenty of ways to create music with this software.
 Rosegarden supports sequencer, score-writer, works with MIDI controllers, plug-ins, etc. The ability to export in various file types and a variety of languages included as standard raises a bar for free DAW software.
 It is still impressive to see how much much quality and accessibility it offers for basically nothing.

 5. Studio One 3 “Prime”